 Disclosure: Personal Trainer is published by Mobile Squad, the publisher of this guide.
 We've tried to be honest about its trade-offs; the comparison apps are listed as their users actually experience them.

-Personal Trainer — Mobile Squad
+Personal Trainer by Mobile Squad

-What it does: Full gym companion — custom plan builder, set/rep logging, personal record tracking, rest timer, muscle recovery estimator, and a friends training mode.
+What it does: Full gym companion, custom plan builder, set/rep logging, personal record tracking, rest timer, muscle recovery estimator, and a friends training mode.
 Runs entirely on-device; the optional cloud backup is encrypted and entirely opt-in.

 Offline: 100% functional with no signal.
 Plans load instantly, history persists locally, and the progressive overload engine reads from on-device data only.
 Tested repeatedly in mobile dead zones.

 Progressive overload: The standout feature.
-The app tracks your actual performance against targets, detects when you consistently hit the top of a rep range, and suggests the next sensible load increment — rounded to real plate jumps (2.5 kg / 5 lb on compounds, 1 kg / 2.5 lb on isolation).
+The app tracks your actual performance against targets, detects when you consistently hit the top of a rep range, and suggests the next sensible load increment, rounded to real plate jumps (2.5 kg / 5 lb on compounds, 1 kg / 2.5 lb on isolation).
 It adapts to your actual numbers, not generic percentage tables.

 Pricing: Free download with core features.
-One-time VIP unlock for advanced features — no subscription, no monthly fee, no feature drip.
+One-time VIP unlock for advanced features, no subscription, no monthly fee, no feature drip.

 Trade-offs: No web companion or desktop client (phone-only).
 Social features are local/friend-invite rather than a global leaderboard.
 Android-first; iOS version available.